HomoSapienLCY/Information_Flow_Analysis/README.md

 # Description:
-The matlab and CUDA implementation of a O(n^2m) information flow analysis algorithm (http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000350)
+The matlab and CUDA implementation of a O(mn^2) information flow analysis (the original algorithm is O(n^4)) algorithm (http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000350)
 This is one part of a project at http://wanglab.ucsd.edu/ , you are welcome to contact chl556@ucsd.edu if you have any questions or want a copy of algorithm derivation.

 # Running Instructions